hyoung311/SMS-template-checker/README.md

 # SMS Compliance Checker

 A web application that checks SMS message content against Twilio's messaging policies, US regulatory guidelines (TCPA, CTIA, HIPAA, PCI-DSS), and acceptable use policies.
 Uses a hybrid approach combining extensive rule-based checks with AI-powered analysis.
 This is an unofficial compliance tool that can be cloned to use as a starting point for compliance checks for SMS bodies prior to sending if a user wants to understand the likelihood that their message would be noncompliant.
-Although it is leveraging an extensive list of policies, guidelines and forbidden use cases, it is by no means a comprehensive tool that guarantees deliverability of a message.
+Although it is leveraging an extensive list of policies, guidelines and forbidden use cases and keywords, it is by no means a comprehensive tool that guarantees deliverability of a message.

 ## 🚀 Key Features